leon-matthews/rocket-test/README.md

 ## Requirements

-PyQt5 and at least Python 3.11, as it makes heavy use of optional static typing.
+PyQt5 and at least Python 3.11, as it makes heavy use of static typing and dataclasses.

 ## Graphical Interface